List-GRAND: A practical way to achieve Maximum Likelihood Decoding

-Despite the fact that SGRAND requires the fewest queries of any GRAND variant, it is not suitable for parallel hardware implementation.
-As a result, comparing the number of queries required by the proposed LGRAND to ORBGRAND is reasonable because both are equally suitable for parallel hardware implementation.
+Despite the fact that SGRAND requires the fewest queries of any GRAND variant, as explained in the previous section, it is not suitable for parallel hardware implementation.
+As a result, comparing the number of queries required by the proposed LGRAND to the number of queries required by ORBGRAND is reasonable because both are equally suitable for parallel hardware implementation.